 - The mythology of Diana Nemorensis (“Diana of the Wood”), an ancient Latin goddess who later became the Roman goddess of the Moon, was used as a basis for Dianna Soreil’s name and character conceptualization.
 Turn A Gundam staff used James Frazer’s “The Golden Bough” for reference purposes.
 Much of the show’s in-universe Adeskan mythology is derived from Frazer’s comparative study, such as the idea of a heavily guarded tree whose branch was broken off; or the Adeskan practice of slaying the old king to become the new ruler.
 Further research leads one to learn that Diana Nemorensis’s sanctuary was found at the northern shore of Lake Nemi, miles away from nearest city Ariccia.
 In parallel, Dianna Soreil resides in a secluded cabin at the shore of a lake in the epilogue.

-- Yoshimoto Takaaki’s My War Theory (1999), along with academic papers on the history of “Wakoku” (a name ancient Chinese dynasties used to refer to political forces on the Japanese Islands), inspired the conceptualization of the Dark History.
+- Tomino wanted people to acknowledge recorded history—to understand that societies will change and alter events to suit their needs.
+For instance, he’s compared the concept to Yoshimoto Takaaki’s My War Theory (1999), along with academic papers on the history of “Wakoku” (a name ancient Chinese dynasties used to refer to political forces on the Japanese Islands).
 The actual history of Japan’s independence from continental China tends to differ from modern interpretations of the events, i.e. what’s commonly taught or told is an altered view of the history.
-The Dark History operates as a similar concept: the history that was buried by older generations and lost in time, only to be revealed as a black box of surprises.
+The Dark History operates on a similar level: the history that was buried by older generations and lost in time, only to be revealed as a black box of surprises.
 Tomino also wanted to emphasize the historical recognition of war and acknowledge the atrocities committed by mankind.